German court tries Vietnam man over 'Cold War-style' abduction

-Germany put on trial Tuesday the only suspect held over what it calls a brazen Cold War-style kidnapping by Vietnamese secret agents that has badly bruised bilateral ties.
+Germany put on trial Tuesday the only suspect held over what it calls a brazen Cold War-style kidnapping by Vietnamese secret agents that has badly bruised bilateral ties, with the defence arguing the accused was an unwitting pawn.

-The accused -- a Vietnamese-Czech man identified only as 47-year-old Long N.H. -- allegedly rented and drove the van used in last year's abduction of a fugitive Vietnamese state company official in a central Berlin park.
+The man in the dock -- a Vietnamese-Czech dual citizen identified only as Long N.H., -- allegedly rented vehicles used in last July's abduction of a fugitive Vietnamese state company official from a Berlin park.

+His defence lawyer Stephan Bonell told journalists that the 47-year-old "knew nothing ... he was the sacrificial pawn" who had been told by the agents that he was renting the vehicles "for touristic purposes".

-The kidnapped man, Trinh Xuan Thanh, 52, who was seeking asylum in Germany, was quickly spirited back to Hanoi, where he was sentenced this year to two life terms in prison on corruption charges.
+The kidnapped man -- Trinh Xuan Thanh, 52, also a Communist party functionary who was seeking political asylum in Germany -- was quickly spirited back to Hanoi and sentenced this year to two life terms in prison on corruption charges.

-Germany condemned the July 23, 2017, operation as a "scandalous violation" of its sovereignty and a "gross violation of international law".
+Thanh, and his female companion, Thi Minh P.D., aged in her mid-twenties, were walking in Berlin's Tiergarten park when "they were both dragged, right out in the open, into a VW van, to be taken to Vietnam against their will," said prosecutor Lienhardt Weiss.

 Communist-ruled Vietnam has insisted that Thanh, the former head of PetroVietnam Construction, returned voluntarily to face embezzlement charges.